croaky/blog/articles/email-amazon-ses-rails-ec2.md

-# Email with Amazon SES from Rails on EC2
+# Email from Rails with SES on EC2

 [Amazon Simple Email Service][ses] (SES) is a high availability transactional email service.